midnightcodr/express_skelton/README.md

 ### About
 A simple node.js+express+jade skelton to build web applications quickly.
 The following items can be turned on of off by modifying the keys in routes/index.js (example provided)

-* blueprint
+* blueprint (using local file, tried cdn on github but it doesn't work as intended)
-* jquery (1.7.1, using google cdn)
+* jquery (1.7.2, using google cdn)
 * jquery-ui (1.8.17, using google cdn)
 * mootools(1.4.3, using google cdn)
-* underscore(1.3.1, using local since it's not hosted on google cdn yet)
+* underscore(newest, using documentcloud.github.com cdn)
+* backbone( newest, using documentcloud.github.com cdn)